Syros is very distinct from the other islands we visited. While it is supposed to be the most populated it felt deserted.

 There is one element that will make you smile, the electric car.
 Yes, how can this be “old” already, when we are just starting to put them on the road?
 But as for the other items, the industry involves and sometimes it takes years to develop an optimized version of what is available today.

 The museum is located within a short walking distance from the port and it is located in industrial buildings where it all started.

-There is two churches with the same name relatively close to each other.
-This one is nickname the “rich” and it is the closest one to Miaouli Square.
-Its construction was greatly supported by some wealthy ambassadors donations thus explaining exclusive valuable art work and architecture of this Greek Orthodox.
+There are two churches with the same name relatively close to each other.
+This one is the nickname the “rich” and it is the closest one to Miaouli Square.
+Its construction was greatly supported by some wealthy ambassadors< donations thus explaining the exclusive valuable artworks and architecture of this Greek Orthodox Church.

 The garden in front is pretty with sculptures and busts.

-Quiet neighbourhood leads to the incomparable mosaic pebble grounds with water fountain that cats seems to enjoy.
+Quiet neighborhood leads to the incomparable mosaic pebble grounds with awater fountain that cats seem to enjoy.

-The beauty of this building and surrounding is attributed to refugees that settled in Syros.
+The beauty of this building and its surroundings is attributed to refugees that settled in Syros.
 Their work resulted in this beautiful unique place which is celebrated with Saint.Thomas day.

 The access to the Church is unusual.
 The main doors are not facing the street.

-You are in the same sector than the casino.
+You are in the same sector as the casino.

 If you are a player, close to the port, you can try your luck in this casino.
 The exterior is very drab and is not worth a detour if you want just to see the exterior.
 Sometimes the interior can be surprising, I have to admit that I did not visit the interior I’m traveling with an underage teen for this activity.